albanqafa/PDQ-Deploy-API-Server-py/README.md

 PDQ Deploy does not have any way of installing software based on users group membership

-The script [example_login_script.ps1](https://github.com/albanqafa/PDQ-Deploy-API-Server-py/blob/main/example_login_script.ps1) is included in this repo as an example
+The script [example_login_script.ps1](https://github.com/albanqafa/PDQ-Deploy-API-Server-py/blob/main/example_login_script.ps1) is included in this repo as an example of how to install software based on a users AD group membership on computer login with PDQ via this API server